Work with Sections effectively

 If your project has global typography, spacing, containers, or button classes, here’s how to integrate Sections smoothly:

-• Replace the Section’s main .section or .container classes with your own global equivalents
+• Replace the Section’s main [class].section[/class] or [class].container[/class] classes with your own global equivalents

 • Remove heading classes so they fall back to your project’s global typography